Dee-Nwanjah/Data_Science-Portfolio/README.md

 # Data_Science-Portfolio
-This Repo contains 12 projects that demonstrate my end-to-end data science knowledge and skills
+This Repo contains projects that demonstrate my end-to-end data science knowledge and skills

-Data Quality Analysis and Reporting Tool
+Auto Data Quality Report Analysis
 This project provides a basic set of tools for analyzing data quality issues within a dataset.
-It includes functions for detecting missing data, outliers, duplicates, and consistency problems, and generates both a detailed text report and a visual dashboard.
+I included functions for detecting missing data, outliers, duplicates, and consistency problems, and generated both a detailed text report and a visual dashboard.

 The Features Include:
 Missing Data Analysis: Identifies columns with missing values and reports their count and percentage.